utahta/pythonbrew/README.rst

 If the install script is run as root, pythonbrew will automatically install into /usr/local/pythonbrew.

-The pythonbrew function will be automatically configured for every user on the system if you install as root.
+The pythonbrew will be automatically configured for every user on the system if you install as root.

 After installation, where you would normally use `sudo`, non-root users will need to use `sudopybrew`::